Kaushik2003/Aura.Fun/README.md

 ### Key Concepts

 **Positions**: Each time a fan mints tokens, a Position struct is created recording the quantity, collateral deposited (minus fees), stage at mint time, and timestamp.
-Positions are stored in an array per fan address, enabling:
+Positions are stored in an array per fan address.

 **Liquidation**: When health <120%, liquidators pay CELO via `liquidate()` to buy down supply, earning a 1% bounty.
 The protocol calculates how many tokens to burn to restore health to 150%, burns them pro-rata across positions, pays the bounty, adds remaining CELO to vault collateral, and extracts a creator penalty.

 ## Architecture